tremor-rs/tremor-vscode/CONTRIBUTING.md

 [about-pull-requests]: https://help.github.com/articles/about-pull-requests/
 [development-models]: https://help.github.com/articles/about-collaborative-development-models/

-Please make pull requests against the `master` branch.
+Please make pull requests against the `main` branch.

 Tremor follows a no merge policy, meaning, when you encounter merge conflicts you are expected to always rebase instead of merge.
-E.g. always use rebase when bringing the latest changes from the master branch to your feature branch.
+E.g. always use rebase when bringing the latest changes from the main branch to your feature branch.
 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.